 Litho Score: A Litho Score, or Press Score, allows the application of a score in line while the job is on press.
 A thin metal rule, kind of like the thickness of a cookie cutter, is adhered to the impression cylinder on the press.
 Metal rules can cut, crease, or perforate.
 In this case, the scoring rule creases the sheet as it passes underneath.

 Heat Score: Heat Scoring is a Litho scoring technique that requires the use of special offset presses that can hold heat.
-This process can apply up to 350 degrees of heat to a copper die that can score, stamp, or emboss in line during the printing process.
-Heat scoring is especially effective on heavier coated stocks.
+This process can apply up to 350 degrees of heat to a copper die that can score, stamp, or emboss in line during the brochure printing process.
+Heat scoring is especially effective on heavier-coated stocks.

 Rotary Score: A Rotary Score utilizes a special wheel attachment for the folding machine, and the wheel, with pressure applied, rolls as the sheet passes underneath before it’s folded, and creates the crease inline during the finishing process.